xe1os/OpenHud/README.md

 # Getting Started:

   - Download this [GSI Config File](https://drive.google.com/file/d/1_GvudI1GroWY8hpBTcqbvNWcbOlf-iRS/view?usp=sharing) and place it in your `steamapps\common\Counter-Strike Global Offensive\game\csgo\cfg`
+  - Open integrated terminal for the Server folder and run `npm install`.
+This downloads all the needed modules for the server
+  - Open integrated terminal for the Client folder and run `npm install` This downloads all the needed modules for the client.
-  - Start the GSI server by running `node index.js` in the integrated terminal for the Server folder.
+  - Start the GSI server by running `npm start` in the integrated terminal for the Server folder.
 This gets the server up and running listening for data from CS2.
   - Run `npm start` in the integrated terminal for the Client folder.

 Hopefully it ends up looking very nice and lets a lot of people use it in their streams!